 - Reputations tarnished in the public eye

-This is the point we’re at today, and an inflection point for both entertainers.
+This is the point we’re at today and an inflection point for both entertainers.
 Michael Jackson’s legacy is now in the hands of his fans – how will he be remembered?
-No doubt his family and throngs of representatives are going to work to create a positive memory of the troubled star.
+No doubt his family and throngs of representatives will work to create a positive memory of the troubled star.
 But it’s out of his hands now.